Model deployment

 18print(response.json())

-Note that for Ollama, your model needs to be in a GGUF format: GGUF.
-As such, we push models to two repositories on Hugging Face, one for the GGUF format and one for the safetensors format.
-Once your model is on Hugging Face, you can deploy it directly using vLLM or Ollama:
+We push models to two repositories on Hugging Face, one in GGUF format and one in safetensors format.
+Once your model is on Hugging Face, you can deploy it directly using vLLM:

 1pip install vllm